kc3-lang/kc3/README.md

      - `Counter` module included at init
    - unveil supported on OpenBSD
    - pledge supported on OpenBSD
+   - rename f128 to f80: long double is actually 80 bits precision on
+     x86 and amd64

 - libtls
      - basic TLS client and server in test/tls/tls.kc3